tacitrone/NFLBettingBot/README.md

 ## ⚠️ Disclaimer
 This tool is for educational and research purposes only.
 It is not financial advice.
 Always gamble responsibly.

-## 📜 License
-MIT License.
-See LICENSE file for details.